 Dog boarding kennels: what to consider, staff and costs

 If friends, relatives, and neighbours cannot, another solution is the boarding house, which generally houses several dogs.
 Boarding kennels can be very different from one another, and it is always advisable to make an inspection first, either alone or with the dog, to find out how it is run, whether it is suitable for your non-human companion and whether he feels comfortable.
-There are several things to consider: first of all, the dog’s accommodation must be spacious, clean and provide all the necessary amenities for the dog’s well-being.
+There are several things to consider: first, the dog’s accommodation must be spacious and clean and provide all the necessary amenities for the dog’s well-being.

 Remember that every dog is different, and there is undoubtedly one whose temperament would not easily tolerate staying in a dog kennel.